puppetlabs/puppetdb/documentation/configure.markdown

 This setting defaults to half the number of cores in your system.

+### `concurrent-writes`

+This sets a limit on the number of threads that can write to the disk at any one time.
+The default value is the smaller number of half the number of CPU cores and 4.

+If your load is low, your disk is fast (i.e. an SSD), and commands aren't being processed quickly enough, then you could increasing this value in order to alleviate that, but this is unlikely to be the bottleneck for command processing.

 ### `dlo-compression-threshold`

 **Note**: This setting is deprecated and ignored by PuppetDB.
 It will be removed